leopoldliao/MyScripts/README.md

 Some useful scripts for dealing with gromacs data

 # Description
-These scripts may include bash script or awk program, or C program.
+These scripts may include bash script, awk, C, or python program.